ker0olos/might/src/documentation/goto.md

 Navigate to a different URL.

-This should be rarely used, users mostly navigate trough web apps with buttons and gestures, and those should be tested instead.
+This should NOT be used to navigate, users mostly navigate trough web apps with buttons and gestures, and those should be tested instead.

+This should be used to give your app some parameters to enable mocks or skip some steps if you already tested the navigation buttons.

 #### Examples